Phil Quaife

-Phil Quaife (born 27 March 1986) is a British racing driver.
+Philip John Quaife (born 27 March 1986) is a British racing driver.

 Career

 Quaife demonstrating a Toleman TG183B at the 2010 Goodwood Festival of Speed.

 Quaife enjoyed a successful start to his racing career.
 After winning his first major karting title in the Junior Rotax Max winter championship before finishing as runner-up in the summer championship in 2002, he stepped up to the Senior Rotax Max series in '03, finishing 5th overall.

-For 2004 Phil graduated to the Radical SR3 Enduro Championship for his first full season in cars.
-He would go on to make rapid progress over a season in which he took several podiums, ending up sixth in the overall standings and the proud winner of the 'most improved driver' award.
+In 2004, Quaife graduated to the Radical SR3 Enduro Championship for his first full season in cars.
+He ended up sixth in the overall standings and winner of the 'most improved driver' award.

 It had laid the foundations for what was to follow.
 14 victories from 14 starts including 12 pole positions in the 2005 title fight did much to underline his potential and he was soon courted by Motorbase Performance to partner Stuart Moseley behind the wheel of a Porsche 911 GT3 as part of their British GT Championship assault.
 The conflict of interests would ultimately cost him the Radical championship but the experience wrought from his sportscar campaign which included a class victory, a brace of pole positions and podiums and a top-ten finish in the overall standings would prove vital in the success of the following season.

-A two pronged attack was once again planned for 2006 and Phil didn't disappoint.
+A two pronged attack was once again planned for 2006 and Quaife didn't disappoint.
 Moving up to pilot the quicker SR8, he duly attended to unfinished business in the Radical Enduro Championship as once again he dominated the 20 race-calendar, recording eight victories and five further podiums to clinch the title that had eluded him the previous year.
 Staying with Motorbase for a planned attack on the Porsche Carrera Cup Pro-Am category, he took ten class victories and the title in just his first season of the highly competitive series.
 So impressive were his results in fact that he would end the year seventh in the overall championship and was rewarded when the BRDC named him as part of its 'Rising Stars' programme.